 Employees usually fall into three major categories: (1) Full-time; (2) Part-time; and (3) Temporary

-You may want to use the eligibility requirements under your insurance benefit plans (many health care plans exclude part-time employees who work less than a specific number of hours per week)
+You may want to use the eligibility requirements under your insurance benefits plans (many health care plans exclude part-time employees who work less than a specific number of hours per week)

 Temporary employees may work full or part-time hours.
 What makes the employee status "temporary" is that the worker is hired for a particular project or for a finite period of time.
 Because of the short-term nature of employment, temporary employees generally do not receive any benefits other than those required by law.